ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

 The higher the level in the pyramid, the higher the integration and coverage of your tests.
 But tests will also be slower and more fragile.
 The lower the level in the pyramid, the higher the isolation, speed, and stability of your tests.
 The coverage per test will be lower though.

 Considering these factors, it is recommended to have automated tests covering all levels.
 Most tests should be automated on the lowest level.
 Fewer tests will be automated on the Service level and even less on the UI level.
-By following this approach, we create a balance between comprehensive test coverage and efficient test execution.
+By following this approach, a balance is created between comprehensive test coverage and efficient test execution.

 Let's first recap the test pyramid's key levels.